Cloud-SPAN/04genomics/index.md

 you will be learning some very important lessons about using command-line bioinformatic tools.
 What you learn here will enable you to use a variety of bioinformatic tools with confidence and greatly enhance your research efficiency and productivity.

+We will also be learning about the power of automation when repeating similar workflows multiple times, and apply this to our analysis.

 > ## Prerequisites
 >
 > This lesson assumes a working understanding of the bash shell.
 If you haven't already completed the [Using the Command Line](https://cloud-span.github.io/genomics03-using-the-command-line/) lesson, and aren't familiar with the bash shell, please review those materials